stephank/orona/README.md

 at their project pages on how to install them:

  * [CoffeeScript], the language Orona is written it.
- * [node.js], a dependency of CoffeeScript.
+ * [node.js], a server-side JavaScript framework.
- * Any web server that can serve static files.
+ * [Connect], a node.js middleware framework.

-To build Orona, simply run `cake build`.
-Then serve the root directory using any web server you like.
-Open the index.html over HTTP to start Orona.
-(Simply opening index.html from the local file system will likely fail.)
+To run Orona, simply run `cake run`, then visit 'http://localhost:8124/'.

 ## License